Managing Microsoft Patches (Patch Tuesday/Update Tuesday)

-SAP advises users to install security updates on “Security Patch Day” which coincide with Patch Tuesdays.
+SAP advises users to install security updates on "Security Patch Day" which coincide with Patch Tuesdays.
 Update from Adobe Systems scheduled for Flash Player also coincides with Patch Tuesday since November 2012.
-These are also done to avoid reverse engineering since these companies create applications that work on Microsoft Windows.
+These are also done to avoid reverse engineering since these companies create applications which work on Microsoft Windows.

 Patch Tuesday was designed to simplify patch management but there are some cons to this approach.
-The number of patches released on that one day can sometimes be overwhelming.
-If any of them cause system problems it is going to affect all the systems at the same time.
+The number of patches released on that one day can sometime be overwhelming.
+If any of them cause system problems it is going to affect all the systems at same time.
 Also. if a large number of computers that are connected to the Internet all reboot within a certain period of time, this can also strain a network and lead to outages.

 On every Patch Tuesday previously undisclosed vulnerabilities are made public which help hackers to exploit those vulnerabilities.
-Many exploitation events are seen shortly after the release of a patch that coined the term “Exploit Wednesday”.
+Many exploitation events are seen shortly after the release of a patch which coined the term “Exploit Wednesday”.

 InfraGuard at rescue: